President of Italy: Legal powers

 In practice, the president's office has little real independent authority.
 The Constitution provides that nearly all presidential acts must be countersigned by the prime minister or an individual minister since actual political responsibility rests with the government.
-Most presidential powers are only formal and must be exercised through the government, while many of the others are duties that the president is required to perform.
-However, pardons and commutations have been recognized as autonomous powers of the president.
+Most presidential powers are only formal and must be exercised through the government, while many of the others are duties that the president is required to perform; however, pardons and commutations have been recognized as autonomous powers of the president.

-However, the president's role is not entirely ceremonial.
+The president's role is not entirely ceremonial.
 For example, the president’s ability to send a piece of legislation back to Parliament is not taken lightly by legislators.
-While the president is required to promulgate the law if it is passed a second time, in practice legislators are unlikely to ignore his objections to legislation unless the measure is critical.
+While the president is required to promulgate the law if it is passed a second time, in practice, legislators are unlikely to ignore his objections to legislation unless the measure is critical.
 Moreover, the president's few powers expand when there is no clear majority in Parliament.
-During these times, the president has significant latitude in appointing prime ministers, such as when President Scalfaro appointed Lamberto Dini as prime minister against the wishes of outgoing Prime Minister Silvio Berlusconi, or when President Napolitano appointed Mario Monti in 2011 and Enrico Letta in 2013.
+During these times, the president has significant latitude in appointing prime ministers, such as when President Oscar Luigi Scalfaro appointed Lamberto Dini as prime minister against the wishes of outgoing Prime Minister Silvio Berlusconi, or when President Napolitano appointed Mario Monti in 2011 and Enrico Letta in 2013.

 This latitude extends even further to cabinet appointments, as in 2018 when President Mattarella blocked the appointment of Paolo Savona to the Ministry of Economy and Finance.
-Mattarella felt that Savona's Euroscepticism would endanger Italy's relationship with the EU; he took the line that as the guardian of the Constitution, he could not allow this to happen.
+Mattarella felt that Savona's Euroscepticism would endanger Italy's relationship with the European Union; he took the line that as the guardian of the Constitution, he could not allow this to happen.